m-d-v-portafolio/portfolio/Projects/3.-SparkApple/README.md

  1. Have a databricks community [account](https://community.cloud.databricks.com/login.html?tuuid=8943686f-24db-4e37-ae5d-974f14ae9abf)

-Since this project has exported from Databricks all the html files contain all the code developed during this project
+Since this project has exported from Databricks all the html files contain all the code developed during this project.

+#### Important: This project turns into a challeng #5